YayueHou/Ouput-and-Input/papers/architecture/photonics/ASCEND: A Scalable and Energy-Efficient Deep Neural Network Accelerator With Photonic Interconnects.md

 1. Novel Photonic Network:
     1. Unit 2D PE Array Architecture: 2*2 PE arrays. ifmap broadcast along columns and weight broadcast along rows.
     2. Wavelength Allocation: 4 wavelength are used to broadcast weight and are one-off.
 4 wavelength are used to broadcast ifmap and are reused for PE-GLB unicast.
+    3. intra-chiplet use four wavelength in 2 waveguide, and inter-chiplet use one wavelength in 2 waveguide.
 ### Takeaways:
 ### Strengths:
 ### weaknesses: